cookiecutter/cookiecutter-django/README.rst

 Releases
 --------

-Want a stable release?
+Need a stable release?
 You can find them at https://github.com/pydanny/cookiecutter-django/releases

 Not Exactly What You Want?